Why you should combine content and commerce

 Your eCommerce site or online store can benefit from integrating more editorial driven content.

-One of the major benefits of integrating a CMS with your eCommerce solution is a more seamless user experience across your digital experiences, wherein headless CMS plays a pivotal role.
+One of the major benefits of integrating a CMS with your eCommerce solution is a more seamless user experience across your digital experiences.
 But another advantage is to make use of content in order to improve your customer journey.

 Consumers simply expect more today than in previous decades.
-According to PwC, 32% of all customers would stop doing business with a brand they loved after just one bad experience.
-The time has therefore come to help people and not operate your online store as usual.
+According to LawnStarter, 61% of all customers would stop doing business with a brand they loved after just one bad experience.
+The time has therefore come to first and foremost help people instead of operating your online store as usual.

-The change is going from pushing products to providing a complete, integrated customer journey—not only to build awareness, but also to maintain continuous customer delight.
+The change is to move away from pushing products to providing a complete, integrated customer journey—not only to build awareness, but also to maintain continuous customer delight.
 In addition to a CMS, great editorial content can be one of the chief drivers behind this trend.

 Different types of commerce will require different types of content.
 Buying a new car or upgrading your bathroom differ considerably from buying food or new clothes in terms of customer journey length, pricing, and consideration.